An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Guido Imbens and various seminar and conference participants for valuable comments.
+We are grateful to Guido Imbens, Jacopo Diquigiovanni, Bruno Ferman, the Co-Editor (Matias Cattaneo), anonymous referees, and many seminar and conference participants for valuable comments.
 We would like to thank Scott Cunningham and Manisha Shah for sharing the data for the empirical application.
+W\"uthrich is also affiliated with CESifo and the Ifo Institute.
 Victor Chernozhukov gratefully acknowledges funding by the National Science Foundation.
 All errors are our own.

 } \fi

 \if0\blind {

 } \fi